kkwong44/travelogue/README.md

 Users should able to contact the site support team.

-The Contact us page contains information for user to contact the support team and can be access bt selecting "Contact us" in the footer.
+The Contact us page contains information for user to contact the support team and can be access by selecting "Contact us" in the footer.

 ![contact-us-page](/readme/images/contact-us-page.png)